Philadelphia Flyers: Victory against the Soviets and diminishing playoff success

 Bill Barber played for the Flyers from 1972 to 1984.

-Bob McCammon, who had just coached the Flyers' first year American Hockey League (AHL) Maine Mariners farm club to a Calder Cup title, replaced Fred Shero behind the bench.
-After a slow start in 1978–79, the Flyers switched McCammon with Pat Quinn, Shero's previous assistant coach, who had replaced McCammon with the Mariners.
-Adding to the problems, Bernie Parent suffered a career-ending eye injury.
+Bob McCammon replaced Fred Shero behind the bench.
+After a slow start in 1978–79, the Flyers switched McCammon with Pat Quinn, Shero's previous assistant coach.
+Bernie Parent also suffered a career-ending eye injury.
 The Flyers rallied under Quinn and finished in second place.
 Matched up against the Vancouver Canucks in the preliminary round, the Flyers won the series in three games.
 The Flyers' season came to an end against Fred Shero's Rangers in a five-game quarterfinals loss.